airtai/faststream-template/README.md

 This repository has three workflows, each triggered when code is pushed:

 1. **Tests Workflow**: This workflow is named "Tests" and consists of two jobs.
-The first job runs static analysis tools `mypy` and `bandit` to identify potential issues in the codebase.
-The second job runs tests using `pytest` to ensure the functionality of the application.
+The first job runs static analysis tools [`mypy`](https://mypy.readthedocs.io/en/stable/) and [`bandit`](https://bandit.readthedocs.io/en/latest/) to identify potential issues in the codebase.
+The second job runs tests using [`pytest`](https://pytest.org/) to ensure the functionality of the application.
 Both jobs run simultaneously to expedite the `CI` process.

 2. **Build Docker Image Workflow**: This workflow is named "Build Docker Image" and has one job.
 In this job, a Docker image is built based on the provided Dockerfile.
-The built image is then pushed to the **GitHub container registry**, making it available for deployment or other purposes.
+The built image is then pushed to the [**GitHub Container Registry**](https://ghcr.io), making it available for deployment or other purposes.

 3. **Deploy FastStream AsyncAPI Docs Workflow**: The final workflow is named "Deploy FastStream AsyncAPI Docs" and also consists of a single job.
-In this job, the `AsyncAPI` documentation is built from the specification, and the resulting documentation is deployed to **GitHub Pages**.
-This allows for easy access and sharing of the `AsyncAPI` documentation with the project's stakeholders.
+In this job, the [`AsyncAPI`](https://www.asyncapi.com/) documentation is built from the specification, and the resulting documentation is deployed to [**GitHub Pages**](https://pages.github.com/).
+This allows for easy access and sharing of the [`AsyncAPI`](https://www.asyncapi.com/) documentation with the project's stakeholders.

 ---

-Happy coding with `FastStream` Application!
+Happy coding with [`FastStream`](https://github.com/airtai/faststream) Application!
 If you have any questions or encounter any problems, feel free to reach out to us.
 We appreciate your contributions and commitment to maintaining code quality.